 A student may be dismissed on first occurrence of incivility based on severity of offense.
-A learning contract may be issued, or probation note.
 Incivility offenses will follow the student through the program.

 Students should read and fully understand the ECC Nursing Code of Conduct and Civility Policy in this handbook.
+Code of Conduct Probation will be reviewed by faculty as needed.